lestertww/lester_tan/README.md

 <!-- EXPERIENCE Section Starts -->
 ### EXPERIENCE
 <!-- Add your details -->
-##### BOSTON CONSULTING GROUP
+##### OCTAGON SINGAPORE
-SENIOR ANALYST<br>
+ACCOUNT EXECUTIVE<br>
-June-2019 to Present: 1 year 10 Months
+August-2018 to March-2021: 2 years and 7 months

-ROLE: Data Scientist/ Machine Learning Engineer/ AI Consultant
+ROLE: Account management
-UNIT: BCG GAMMA
+UNIT: Mastercard APAC

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.